 The Risk/Opportunity of Investing in Single Tenant Net Lease Deals

 Now, if you’ve spent any time in real estate you’ve come across more than a few single tenant net lease deals.
-With interest rates spiraling to zero, these deals have become especially popular among the independent investor crowd – many nearing retirement – as an alternative to stocks, bonds, CDs, and money market accounts.
+With interest rates below historic average levels, these deals have become especially popular among the independent investor crowd – many nearing retirement – as an alternative to stocks, bonds, CDs, and money market accounts.

 Basics of My Single Tenant Net Lease Valuation Model

 So enough with the sidebar, let’s get to the model.
 I first describe the basics of the model for the benefit of those who can’t access Youtube.
 I then post a video describing the model more in depth.

 The Excel model is organized into two assumption (inputs) tabs, two calculation tabs, two report tabs, and one data tab.
 All inputs on the assumption tabs flow to the calculation tabs.
 The outputs from the calculation tabs flow to the report tabs where the results of the analysis are displayed.
 As always, the model is built with blue font for input cells with the expectation that the user not change non-blue font cells.

 - A summary tab for describing the investment including specifications, photo, location map, and strengths/weaknesses

 - An inputs tab for inserting the financial inputs of the investment including timing, income, expenses, and residual value calculation

 - Calculations are performed on the Investment Returns and Valuation tabs.